 Psychology, B.A./Applied Behavior Analysis, M.A.

 The Department of Psychology and Counseling offers select undergraduate students either majoring or minoring in psychology at Georgian Court University the opportunity to apply to the M.A. in Applied Behavior Analysis (ABA) program after completing 60 credits.
+Upon acceptance into the M.A. in ABA program, undergraduate students can take up to 12 graduate credits toward the M.A. in ABA.
 For acceptance, students must: